YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - send requests using Kerberos with the intent of gathering information about accounts that could be used offline.
 - look like legitimate traffic

+# TGT
+When the client receives the TGT, the subject authenticated within Kerberos.

 # net
 - ``` net view /domain:<domain_name> ```
 - show all the systems within the domain